yyyu200/NanoTB-sp3d5s_star/README.md

 1D, 2D and 3D periodic structures of nanostructures up to millions of atoms;

 Electronic band structures, density of states projected to local atom orbitals.

+Generate new  tight binding parameters from simulated-annealing algorithm.